Training

 HP (Health Points) indicates the presence of vulnerabilities in the service and the ability to withstand attacks.
 It is presented as a simple numerical value.

 Before the start of the attack, each participant will receive the same number of HP, which is equally distributed between application vulnerabilities.
-Every time the Red Team successfully exploits a vulnerability in the service and captures the flag, the Blue Team will lose HP.
+Every time the red team successfully exploits a vulnerability in the service and captures the flag, the blue team will lose HP.

-The more vulnerabilities the Red Team is able to exploit, the more HP will be lost.
+The more vulnerabilities the red team is able to exploit, the more HP will be lost.
 HP is deducted once per round.

 The final score is calculated as SLA x HP.